LibreOffice/loeclipse/README.md

 ### Prerequisites

 * Ubuntu: Install `libreoffice`,`libreoffice-dev` and `libreoffice-java-common`.
-* Windows/macOS: Install LibreOffice and the LibreOffice SDK from http://www.libreoffice.org/download
+* Windows: Install LibreOffice and the LibreOffice SDK from http://www.libreoffice.org/download
+* macOS: No support for macOS currently (see bug #54)

 ### Setup Eclipse for development